Reasoning Models Burn Tokens Filling Gaps You Left in Your Prompt

 | Reasoning Overhead | 10x-50x baseline | 1.2x-1.5x baseline | Up to 33x reduction |

-The SNR number is the most telling.
-An SNR of 0.003 means that for every 1 token of actual signal in your prompt, there are 333 tokens of noise the model must sort through or reconstruct.
-An SNR of 0.92 means the prompt is almost entirely signal.
-There is nothing left for the model to guess about, so it does not need to reason about your intent, it can reason about your problem.
+The signal-to-noise ratio tells the clearest story.
+An SNR of 0.003 means that for every 1 useful token in your prompt, there are 333 tokens of noise the model has to sort through or fill in.
+An SNR of 0.92 means the prompt is almost all useful information.
+There is nothing left to guess.
+The model stops thinking about what you want and starts thinking about your actual problem.

 The sinc Format Fix